KaemanFili/quickshellDots/README.md

 -transitionEffects and aesthetic tweeks https://youtu.be/UBgjcSc9QOw?t=8068

+-notification manager

 -play video while things load.
 That would be pretty neat.

+-cool audio player